Some Like It Hot (1959)

 work here - and I work here -believe

-you me, it's nice to have you with the
+to have you with the

 organization.